Alepisaurus ferox

-Alepisaurus ferox, the long snouted lancetfish, longnose lancetfish, or cannibal fish, is a species of lancetfish found in the ocean depths down to 1,830 m (6,000 ft).
+Alepisaurus ferox, also known as the long snouted lancetfish, longnose lancetfish, or cannibal fish, is a species of lancetfish found in the ocean depths down to 1,830 m (6,000 ft).
 This species grows to 215 cm in total length and a weight of 9 kg.

-It is often called the cannibal fish because numerous individuals have been caught after having devoured other lancetfish.
+The appellation cannibal fish stems from discoveries of partially-digested conspecifics in captured specimens.

 Habitat and ecosystem

 Habitat

-A. ferox lives in deep-water oceans in the Western and Eastern Pacific from the Aleutian Islands to Chile and the Western Atlantic from the Gulf of Maine to the Gulf of Mexico, including the Caribbean Sea, and the Eastern Atlantic, Indian Ocean, Northwest Atlantic, and the China Sea.
-The A. ferox can also be found as far north as Russia.
-Due to the range of habitat the A. ferox can be found in, it can be caught with fisheries that are catching tuna.
-The daily vertical migrations from the epipelagic all the way down to the mesopelagic or bathypelagic zones are taken by the A. ferox in order to find food.
+A. ferox lives in deep water oceans in the Western and Eastern Pacific, from the Aleutian Islands to Chile; the Western Atlantic, from the Gulf of Maine to the Gulf of Mexico, including the Caribbean Sea; in addition to the Northwest & Eastern Atlantic, Indian Ocean and China Sea.
+The longnose lancetfish can also be found as far north as Russia.
+This expansive geographic reach has caused for the species to be accidentally caught by some tuna fisheries.
+Daily vertical migrations from the epipelagic all the way down to the mesopelagic or bathypelagic zones are undertaken to find food.

 Predators

 The known predators for A. ferox include yellowfin tuna, opah, fur seals, Pacific cod, and salmon shark.
-The predators are known to change for A. ferox depending on the region of the ocean it is inhabiting.
+Predators are known to change depending on the ocean region.

 Effect on ecosystem

 A. ferox is known for its predatory and prey behaviors in the south-western and central-western Pacific Ocean.
-In these regions of the Pacific Ocean, there have been studies done on the effects this species has on the surrounding ecosystems and whether those impacts are negative or positive for said ecosystems.
+In such regions, studies have been conducted to investigate the effects the longnose lancetfish has on the surrounding ecosystems—and whether those impacts are negative or positive for said ecosystems.
 When A. ferox was removed from these regions of the Pacific Ocean, there was a negative effect on the ecosystems that showed the importance of this species as both a predatory and prey type.

 Characteristics and behavior

 Appearance

-The dorsal fin of A. ferox has about three rays strongly exerted, beginning with the third or fourth ray.
+The dorsal fin has about three rays strongly exerted, beginning with the third or fourth ray.
 It is known to have a large mouth with two fangs.
 It is generally pale, iridescent, and dark around the dorsal fin; all of its fins are either dark brown or black.

 The stomach of A. ferox is similar to that of the other species in the suborder of Alepisauroidea.
-The gut of the A. ferox is a large, blind-sac that also has a very unique biological response to food.
+The gut of the A. ferox is a large, blind-sac that also has a vunique biological response to food.
 The stomach will store food in the stomach and slowly digest the contents, allowing for a more in depth understanding of the exact diet the A. ferox have.

-The large, sharp teeth of the lancetfish have two functions; breaking apart organisms too large to swallow whole, and cutting prey’s trunk muscles to stop the prey struggling.
+The large, sharp teeth of the lancetfish have two functions; breaking apart organisms too large to swallow whole and cutting trunk muscles to inhibit struggling.
 The teeth are not used for chewing otherwise.